CompuGenius-Programs/SmartDevicesIssurBemelacha/README.md

 {
   "devices": [
     {
-      "name": "Upstairs Bathroom", // Optional: The name of the device "ip": "192.168.0.186", // The IP address of the device "config": {
+      "name": "Upstairs Bathroom Light", // Optional: The name of the device for comparing to the Kasa app "ip": "192.168.0.186", // The IP address of the device "config": {
         "always_light": false, // If the light should always be on

         // Only applicable if always_light is false "cloud_coverage": 50, // Optional: The cloud coverage percentage to turn on the light "light_times": {